sdv-dev/SDGym/INSTALL.md

 ## Run using Docker

-We support using Docker to run SDGym.
+We support using Docker to run **SDGym**.
 For more information on how to do so, check the `DOCKER.md` file.